mozilla/data-docs/src/cookbooks/data_modeling/using_aggregates.md

     - Add a date filter to materialized views to limit the amount of data to be scanned when these views get deployed initially.
 Otherwise, they will scan the entire data in referenced base tables.
   - Looker PDTs require following the [protocol to backfill described in the [Mozilla Looker Developers course](https://mozilla.udemy.com/course/looker-training-for-developers/learn/lecture/35440216#overview).
 - Indices, partition and clustering are allowed for all cases.
 Looker PDTs and aggregates require that these are defined in the base table.
-- There is a limit of 20 materialized views per table.
+- **For Cost savings**: BigQuery retries the update of materialized views after failures, which results in increased costs due to querying data multiple times.
-- When considering materialized views, a common practice is to use a combination of an aggregate table to store historical data (e.g. older than 2 days) and use a materialized view to track data in real-time (e.g. aggregate data that is just coming in).
-This allows to run backfills on the aggregate table.
+  - Monitor for broken materialized views in the [BigQuery Usage Explore](https://mozilla.cloud.looker.com/x/uTZhF7sqlOOvrV4o7It1Cc)
-- BigQuery retries the update of materialized views when it fails, which results in _increased costs_ due to querying data multiple times.
-Monitor for broken materialized views in the [BigQuery Usage Explore](https://mozilla.cloud.looker.com/x/uTZhF7sqlOOvrV4o7It1Cc).
+  - Use the command `bq cancel` to stop unnecessary updates.
+E.g. `bq --project_id moz-fx-data-shared-prod cancel moz-fx-data-shared-prod:US.<materialized view>`.
+The permission to use this command is assigned to Data Engineering and Airflow.

 ## When to use each of these aggregates?